brightbox/terraform-provider-brightbox/README.md

 $ make test
 ```

-In order to run the full suite of Acceptance tests, set the following evironment variables
+In order to run the full suite of Acceptance tests, set the following environment variables

 - BRIGHTBOX_CLIENT.
 The Client Id for an account
 - BRIGHTBOX_CLIENT_SECRET.
 The client secret for the Id.